Design for Social Innovation

 Examine the myriad ways that design interacts with culture, society, technology, and the environment.

 Design for Social Innovation examines the relationship between design and culture, society, technology, and the environment.
-It explores how they impact each other and delves into the theoretical and practical connections between them.
+It explores how they impact each other and delves into the theoretical, practical and creative connections between them.

 In this field, we undertake a variety of research.
 Our research focuses on how design shapes, and is shaped by, cultural beliefs, values, norms, institutions, relations, and practices.
 Research themes we pursue include design for more-than-human worlds, indigenous cultures and narratives, sustainable design, and transition design.